BerkeleyHCI/PolymorphicBlocks/README.md

 See the [setup documentation](setup.md), then work through building a mechanical keyboard (including subcircuit layout replication) in the [getting started tutorial](getting-started.md).

 **Setup tl;dr**: install from pip, published as `edg`: `pip install edg`.
-You will need a Java 11+ JRE / JDK.
+You will need a Java 11+ JRE / JDK, for the core compiler / solver.

 Also check out the [reference documentation](reference.md) for a concise list of capabilities.

 Some documentation is available for library parts construction.
 Be warned, this is more complex and less polished.
-See the [library block definition tutorial using KiCad schematic import](getting_started_schimport.md) abd te [library construction reference](reference_library.md).
+See the [library block definition tutorial using KiCad schematic import](getting_started_schimport.md) and the [library construction reference](reference_library.md).

 ## Additional Notes